Mustard Seed Programme

-MLE is about “how” the guide seeks to interact to help the child internalise each meaningful experiences.
+MLE is about “how” the guide seeks to interact to help the child internalise each meaningful experience.

-The child learns to learn through carefully structured tools that enhances cognition and thinking skills.
+The child learns to learn through carefully structured tools that enhance cognition and thinking skills.

-Our Programming is designed to target maximum growth potential of a child – be it with the outcome of reintegrating the child into mainstream setting or providing special curriculum in a centre-based approach.
+Our Programming is designed to target the maximum growth potential of a child – be it with the outcome of reintegrating the child into the mainstream setting or providing a special curriculum in a centre-based approach.

 We are after holistic growth of mind and mindset, in fostering children with Learning to Learn skills and building a sense of self

-Taking a child or teenager out of conventional school life need not mean that one compromises on social exposures.
+Taking a child or teenager out of conventional school life need not mean that one compromises on social exposure.
 Instead, we will be selective in ensuring:

 Activities carry specific intentionality

 Goals of increasing a child’s social belonging & competence

 Our curriculum will maintain qualities of Functionality that serve to increase the Quality of Life – in both academic & social environments for students.